ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 -   `cab.m` - Close a subset of figures.
 -   `hex2rgb.m` - Convert hexadecimal color code to RGB values.
 -   `table2latex_numbers_only.m` - Convert MATLAB table to tex Table.

+### License for Code

+The code is licensed under a MIT license.
+See `/pandemic_ui_public/LICENSE` for details.

+## Instructions to Replicators

+**Order in which scripts are run:**

+1. The JPMCI scripts are executed first using `ui_driver.sh`. _(Note: these scripts require confidential data not included in the public repository so they will not run)._
+2. The benchmarking scripts are run second using the R script `driver.R`. _(Note: You will need to adjust the file paths in the script to match your local directory structure)._
+3. Execute the model scripts by running `shell.m` in MATLAB. _(Note: Ensure all references to paths in program `prelim.m` include `rootdir` using the full file function)._

+#### Replication notes on figure A-1:
+Figure A-1 is a hexmap visualization of the types of JPMCI customer information available by state.
+It has different environment requirements for reproduction than the rest of the benchmarking plots.
+It depents on broom 1.0.0, which is incompatible with tidyverse 2.0.0, a package that is required for all other benhcmarking figures.
+It also uses a retired package called rgeos, which is no longer available on CRAN as of October 2023.
+Becuase of these unique envoronment needs, A-1 is not able to be replicated using the same environemnt as the rest of the benchmarking figures.

+These were the steps taken in the last attempt to replicate this figure:
+1. Download GEOS in terminal.
+    ```
+    brew install geos
+    ```
+2. Download rgeos package in R.
+    ```
+    remotes::install_version("rgeos", version = "0.6-3")
+    ```
+3. Load an earlier version of broom and tidyverse.
+    ```
+    devtools::install_version('broom', '1.0.0')
+    devtools::install_version('tidyverse', '1.3.2')
+    ```
+4. Use appropriate libraries.
+    ```
+    library(broom)
+    library(tidyverse)
+    library(rgeos)
+    library(geojsonio)
+    ```

+NOTES:
+The hexaplot may require these earlier package versions.
+Parts of the R benchmarking scrips were written in with these package versions:
+    -   yaml version 2.3.7
+    -   testthat version 3.1.9
+    -   scales version 1.2.1
+    -   ggrepel version 0.9.3
+    -   geojsonio version 0.11.1
+    -   broom version 1.0.0
+    -   lubridate version 1.9.2

+It may also require an earlier version of R. The latest version of R available at the beginning of the benchmarking script construction was R 3.6.3.

 ## List of tables and programs